SymmetricChaos/SimpleCAS/README.md

 -x^4 + 9/5x^2 + 3x - 13/10
 ```

 Naturally QPoly will interact with most mathematical operations.
 Addition, subtraction, and multiplication are defined with any QPoly, Rational, or Integer.
 Exponentiation is defined for non-negative integers.
 Since polynomials form a ring but not a field true division does not produce a QPoly, instead it returns an RFunc object.
 Euclidean division of polynomials takes the place of the floored division operation (in many cases this is preferred since it always returns a polynomial).
+The modulus operator returns the remainder.

+The derivative and integral of the polynomials are avaible through the `.derivative()` and `.integral()` methods.

 But wait, there's more!
 The standard written form is fine for text but it looks ugly in places where more complex formatting is expected.
 To that end the `pretty_name` property gives a LaTeX formated version of the polynomial.